 Image credit: trabantos via Canva Pro

 This underrated archipelago might be one of the lesser-known European countries for digital nomads, but it has a lot to offer like its more popular neighbours.
-Think ancient temples and ruins, medieval towns, and pristine beaches where you can bask in the Mediterranean sun.
-Remote workers from non-EU countries can stay here for at least a year (with a chance for renewal) through the Nomad Residence Permit.
+Think ancient temples and ruins, mediaeval towns, and pristine beaches where you can bask in the Mediterranean sun.
+Remote workers from non-EU countries can stay in Malta for at least a year (with a chance for renewal) through the Nomad Residence Permit

 Average broadband internet speed: 89.35Mbps